Skip to main content

 git push origin main

-🔥 Power User Stuff
+๐Ÿ”ฅ Power User Stuff

 Stashing (Pause Your Work)

-# Stash current changes
+# Save current changes to the stash

 git stash

-git stash save "Work on login feature"
+git stash save "halfway through login refactor"

 # See your stashes